Last Updated: September 26, 2022

 A community organization may fuel itself on a low-grade hostility to the city government and to other groups and individuals who are in a position to help the community.

 You wouldn't believe some of the vicious comments about their local "powers that be" that neighborhood associations make on their social media pages and websites.
-We see them as we research for this site.
+We see them as we research for this site, and as current or former public officials, we have often been on the receiving end of people insulting our integrity, morals, or motives.

 Please stop that.
 Live with any disrespect from elected officials and city staff that you notice, for the sake of big gains later.
 Just get to work earning their regard.